-- Lights when cycling at dusk or night time: a white or light yellow front light and a red rear light.
+- Lights when cycling after dark or when visibility is poor: a white or light yellow front light and a red rear light.
 The lights can also be mounted on your helmet or body.

 - An audible warning device, such as a bell.